This is the highest number of measles cases in the U.S. since 1994.

 The Department of Health and Human Services Secretary Alex M. Azar issued a statement reiterating the safety of the measles vaccine.

-A notable drop in vaccine coverage coupled with a spike in measles cases around the world have created the perfect storm for this outbreak, according to health experts.
+A notable drop in vaccine coverage coupled with a spike in measles cases around the world has created the perfect storm for this outbreak, according to health experts.

 “The main reasons we are seeing this outbreak are the combination of (1) not vaccinating in high enough levels to keep measles at bay, which causes pockets of susceptibility among the population along which measles outbreaks can spread, and (2) higher measles activity globally which makes it more likely to import measles to the U.S.,” says Johan Bester, PhD, an expert on vaccinations and the director of bioethics for the University of Nevada, Las Vegas School of Medicine.

-This year measles activity has been reported in Arizona, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Maryland, Massachusetts, Michigan, Missouri, New Hampshire, New Jersey, New York, Oregon, Texas, and Washington.
+This year measles activity has been reported in Arizona, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Missouri, New Mexico, Nevada, New Hampshire, New Jersey, New York, Oklahoma, Oregon, Pennsylvania, Texas, Tennessee, and Washington.

 New York has been hit the hardest, driving local health officials to take extreme measures in an effort to keep the highly contagious disease from spreading further.